Mainichi Shimbun

-It is one of the four national newspapers in Japan; the other three are the Asahi Shimbun, the Yomiuri Shimbun and the Nihon Keizai Shimbun.
-The Sankei Shimbun and The Chunichi Shimbun are not currently in the position of a national newspaper despite a large circulation for the both respectively.
+It is one of the four national newspapers in Japan; the other three are The Asahi Shimbun, the Yomiuri Shimbun and the Nihon Keizai Shimbun.
+The Sankei Shimbun and the Chunichi Shimbun are not currently in the position of a national newspaper despite a large circulation for both.

 History

-The history of the Mainichi Shinbun began with the founding of two papers during the Meiji period.
+The history of the Mainichi Shimbun began with the founding of two papers during the Meiji period.
 The Tokyo Nichi Nichi Shimbun was founded first, in 1872.
 The Mainichi claims that it is the oldest existing Japanese daily newspaper with its 136-year history.
 The Osaka Mainichi Shimbun was founded four years later, in 1876.
 The two papers merged in 1911, but the two companies continued to print their newspapers independently until 1943, when both editions were placed under a Mainichi Shimbun masthead.
 In 1966, the Tokyo office was moved from Yurakucho to Takebashi, and in 1992, the Osaka office was moved from Dojima to Nishi-Umeda.